Skip to main content

 Why would I bother creating a website when free social media channels exist?

-Beyond that, it was fun building something.
+My website, by contrast, is a home I can set the rules, control the experience, and create without constraints.
+Beyond that, it gives me a satisfying feeling of building something.
 I believe that’s what writing and coding have in common.
 Writing builds words.
 Coding builds websites.
-Both start from nothing and end with something.
+Both start from nothing and end with something tangible.

 I knew very basic HTML and CSS knowledge but wasn’t interested in pre-made website builders.
 WordPress seemed to be an ideal choice, offering the perfect middle ground for a beginner like me to get a website up and running.